Amsterdam-Data-Collective/adc-pipeline/README.md

 class Pipeline(PipelineBase):
     pass
 ```
-This doesn't do anything yet, so let's add a few steps in our `Pipeline`:
+This doesn't do anything yet, so let's add a few steps in our `Pipeline`.
+We do this by adding methods we want to execute when we run the Pipeline.
+The example below adds three methods to this specific `Pipeline`:
 ```
 class Pipeline(PipelineBase):
     def print_text_from_argument(self, text='asfd'):